Montreal-Quakers/website/new_attender/membership.md

 trans: membership
 ---
 ## The role of membership for Montreal Quakers
 Some people attend meeting and even serve on Quaker committees for many years without being a member.
-Anyone is welcome at meeting, may ministry at meeting and at business meeting; members and regular attenders can serve on committees.
+Anyone is welcome at meeting, may give ministry at meeting and at business meeting; members and regular attenders can serve on committees.

 That said, membership is important, even if there are few specific distinctions or privileges that come with it.